admin-shell-io/aas-specs/schemas/json/README.md

 [Property/semanticId]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=75
 [Property/value]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=75

-Third, a round-trip conversions XML 🠒 JSON 🠒 XML or RDF 🠒 JSON 🠒 RDF would be lossy.
+Third, round-trip conversions XML 🠒 JSON 🠒 XML or RDF 🠒 JSON 🠒 RDF would be lossy.
-This makes proper testing hard, and can cause a lot of confusion both for the developers and end-users using, say, GUI editors.
 The result of a model saved as XML is different to the model saved as JSON.
 For example, if the user typed in `1` for a boolean [Property/value] in the editor, saved the model as JSON and opened it again, she would suddenly see `true` instead of `1` (since the JSON library would silently convert `1` to a JSON boolean `true`).
 This effect would not happen if we saved the model to XML (`1` will remain `1`).